 Under the Public Audit Act 2001, the Controller and Auditor-General is the auditor of the Company.
-The Controller and Auditor-General appointed Michael Wilkes of Deloitte to carry out the audit of the Company on her behalf for the financial years ended 30 June 2013, 2014 and 2015.
-Michael Wilkes is being reappointed for the financial years ended 30 June 2016, 2017 and 2018 however partner rotation rules will require a change of Deloitte audit partner for the 2017 year onwards.
+The Controller and Auditor-General has appointed Michael Wilkes of Deloitte to carry out the audit of the Company on her behalf for the financial years ended 30 June 2013, 2014 and 2015.

-The Insurance (Prudential Supervision) Act 2010 ("IPSA"), while specifying that the Company's claims management and settlement functions meet the definition of an "insurance business", does not apply to Southern Response following its removal from the ambit of the Act via regulations made declaring Southern Response to be a "public entity" controlled by the Crown4.
+The Insurance (Prudential Supervision) Act 2010 ("IPSA"), while specifying that the Company's claims management and settlement functions meet the definition of an "insurance business", does not apply to Southern Response following its removal from the ambit of the Act via regulations made declaring Southern Response to be a "public entity" controlled by the Crown.